 If they can eat more than just plain old meat, why do dogs love cat food so much?
 Well, think about the pungent aroma that arises from a freshly-popped can of cat food.
 Cat food is specifically formulated to appeal to your carnivorous cat, but that juicy, meaty goodness will get your dog salivating, too.

 Another reason cat food appeals to dogs: it’s there!
 Many cats free-feed, meaning their food is left out all day long.
-Depending on how food-motivated your dog is, sometimes the mere presence of off-limits, delicious-smelling food can cause an obsession (it sure does in my house).
+Depending on how food-motivated your dog is, sometimes the mere presence of off-limits, delicious-smelling food can cause an obsession (it certainly does in my house).

 Why Your Dog Shouldn’t Eat A Lot of Cat Food